Rocco-Gossmann/nvim-init.lua/README.md

 loading.
 Since it resides in what ever workind directory NeoVim was opened from, you can use it to changes the settings to something, that fits your current "Project" best.

+### CustomFileType KeyBinds
+To add your own Keybinds for a specific filetype create a `~/.config/$NVIM_APPNAME/lua/custom/mapping/hydras/filetype/[your File Type].lua` file.
+The Lua file **MUST** return a valid Hydra (see how to create one in the Hydra Documentation).

+This hydra is then invoced either by pressing `?q` or what ever you define as its body

 ---
 ## This Configuration uses the following Package/Plugins